 Q2: Is the Christian School Foundation trying to have us change our approach to awarding our school’s tuition assistance resources?

 A2: No. Your school is perfectly free to carry on with your current tuition assistance approach.
 We are only requesting FAST forms be completed by those families on whose behalf you wish to apply for a Partnership Bursary.

 Q3: Is there a cost to using the FAST system?

 Q4: Do our applicant families have to pay the $43 (USD) fee upfront and then be reimbursed?

 A4: No. On the FAST system, your school’s designated FAST administrator can create vouchers.
 These voucher numbers can be given to applicant families and then they enter this number when it requests a credit card number.
-The school will eventually be billed for these vouchers, and we will reimburse the school for those expenses.
-Explanations of this nature will be provided by the FAST employees who will help you set up your school’s individualized application.
+The school will eventually be billed for these vouchers.

-A6: While the applications will be made available in March, the deadline for submissions occurs in May.
+A5: While the applications will be made available in March, the deadline for submissions occurs in June.
 FAST has help available 24 hours a day.
-Hopefully most schools can get things in place in time for the deadline.
+Hopefully, most schools can get things in place in time for the deadline.
 If not, this is going to be an ongoing program, and as such will still be available for your school in the years ahead.
 Additionally, there will still be funds available through the Foundation under other programs (eg support for professional development, support for some special needs situations, some Recruitment Bursary monies etc.).

 Q6: What should be our next steps if we want our school to access the funds available through the Partnership Bursary?